KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 2. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
 3. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-4. Recommendation: The README seems to have a config example without a trailing comma.
-Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-5. Recommendation: The README seems to have incorrect clone instructions.
-Please check the URL.
-6. Recommendation: There is no CHANGELOG file.
+4. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-7. Recommendation: There is no CODE_OF_CONDUCT file.
+5. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-8. Recommendation: There is no dependabot configuration file.
+6. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-9. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-HLTV by Helpi90](https://github.com/Helpi90/MMM-HLTV)